lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The AEAD Algorithm and the hash algorithm are the application AEAD and hash algorithms in the selected cipher suite.

 * The Master Secret and Master Salt are derived as follows.
 By default key_length is the key length (in bytes) of the application AEAD Algorithm and salt_length is 8 bytes.
-The Intiator and Responder MAY agree out-of-band on a longer key_length than the default and a different salt_length.
+The Initiator and Responder MAY agree out-of-band on a longer key_length than the default and a different salt_length.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Master Secret = EDHOC-Exporter( "OSCORE Master Secret", key_length )